LIVING IN SOFIA

 Sofia at a glance

-Non-EU resident can experience certain restrictions on acquiring properties.
+In May 2019 interest rates on mortgage loans in Bulgaria start from 2.9% annually.
+These depend on the bank you choose, the amount of money borrowed, repayment period length, borrowers’ income level and other factors.
+Non-EU residents can experience certain restrictions on acquiring properties.
 There are multiple real estate agencies in Bulgaria that can help you with the process.
 You can find additional information in the links below:

 Renting a private accommodation in a city with a growing population can be stressful.
 In general, city dwellers in Sofia prefer the southern neighborhoods that are closer to Vitosha mountain.
 However, a real estate agent can save you a lot of time and stress.
-You can still connect directly to a private landlord by looking for real estate listings in Bulgaria:
+You can still connect directly to a private landlord by looking for real estate listings on the websites below.

 Keep in mind that in Bulgaria 2-room apartment means 1-bed apartment and 3-room apartment means 2-bed apartment.